 We maintain administrative, technical and physical safeguards to protect against loss, misuse or unauthorised access, disclosure, alteration or destruction of the personal data you provide to Canterbury BID.

-If you would like to update your contact details and preferences, or to tell us you no longer want us to process your personal data, you may email us at firstname.lastname@example.org
+If you have any questions or comments about this Notice, would like to update your contact details and preferences, find out what data we hold about you or to tell us you no longer want us to process your personal data, you can email us at firstname.lastname@example.org

 If you ask that we stop using your personal data, we will take reasonable steps and honour that request.
 However, we will retain records of your personal data as needed to comply with applicable law and for the purposes of voting in a BID renewal ballot.